elime920/ParcialYProyecto/Parcial3/poisson2D/README.md

 # TO-DO:

 1..
-Plot the output (color map the matrix; plotutils, python, etc.)
+Upload Python code to plot the output